riteshjagga/node-ts-jest-using-ts-jest/README.md

-# node-jest-using-ts-jest-template
+# node-ts-jest-using-ts-jest template

 ## About

 A template for **Node environment** having following features

 1. **ES Modules:** To interpret Javascript Files having `.js` extension as ES Modules
-2. **Typescript:** To adds Typescript support for both source and unit test code
+2. **Typescript:** To add Typescript support for both source and unit test code
 3. **Jest**: To add Jest framework for unit testing

 ### 1. ES Modules